Zhongying-Deng/DAC-Net/README.md

 ## Installation

 Please install the [Dassl codebase](https://github.com/KaiyangZhou/Dassl.pytorch#get-started), and then copy the files in this repository to Dassl.
 When asked to overwrite, say yes (some `__init__.py` files may be overwritten, these files is modified to include the backbone or trainer used for DAC-Net).
+Then you will install pytorch 1.7.1 + cuda 10.1, python 3.7.

 ## Training